-Do you want to know what the latest trends are for 2021 for flooring?
-In this video, I’m going to discuss everything from carpet to hardwood, what’s in and what’s not.
+Do you want to know what the latest trends are for flooring in 2021?
+I’m going to discuss everything from carpet to hardwood, what’s in and what’s not.

-When you read through a home’s description, that’s listed on the MLS, several things stand out, stainless steel appliances, granite countertops and hardwood floors.
-Listing agents often feature these items prominently under the mistaken notion that these are the end all, be all dreams of every potential home buyer.
-Now, I’ve already posted a video on 2021 kitchen trends, which include countertops and appliances.
-In this video, I’ll share with you what I’ve learned about flooring trends so you’ll know what’s in demand and what isn’t for 2021.
+When you read through a home’s description, that’s listed on the MLS, several things stand out.
+Stainless steel appliances, granite countertops, and hardwood floors.
+Listing agents often feature these items prominently under the mistaken notion that these are the end-all, be-all dreams of every potential home buyer.
+I’ve already posted a BLOG on ‘2021 Kitchen Trends’, which includes countertops and appliances.
+In this BLOG, I’ll share with you what I’ve learned about flooring trends so you’ll know what’s in demand and what isn’t for 2021.

 I’m going to start with what isn’t